mssola/tools.nes/README.md

   `CODE`, `VECTORS`, and `CHARS`.
 - `nrom65`: same as `nrom` but it also has `STARTUP` for compatibility with the default linker configuration from [cc65](https://github.com/cc65/cc65).

+## `readrom`

+The `readrom` reads a given ROM file and shows all the information that can be gathered from it.
+For now this only applies to information on the header, but in the future we might want to add disassembling user-specified segments, for example.